Cabot High School

 Cabot High School (CHS) is a public high school located in Cabot, Arkansas.
 The school serves students in grades ten through twelve and is administered by Cabot Public Schools, which serves the city and most of northern Lonoke County.
 The district, and therefore the high school's boundary, includes the communities of Cabot, Austin, and Ward.

 Academics

 The assumed course of study for students follows the Smart Core curriculum developed by the Arkansas Department of Education.
 Students complete regular (core and career focus) courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity for college credit.

+Cabot High School has been designated as a School of Innovation by the Arkansas Department of Education.

 Extracurricular activities

 The Cabot High School mascot and athletic emblem is the panther with red, white and black serving as the school colors.
-The school's fight song, "On, Panthers!" is based on "On, Wisconsin!."
+The school's fight song, "On, Panthers!" is based on "On, Wisconsin!".

 Cabot High School's broadcasting department, in cooperation with Suddenlink Communications cable television, broadcasts Cabot High Television (CHTV) and the Cabot Schools Network (CSN) locally on channel three in the area.

+The Cabot High School Quizbowl Team competes in the 7A Central conference, and has won second place at the 2017, 2014, 2008, and 2007 AGQBA state championships.

 Athletics

-For 2012–14, the Cabot Panthers compete in the state's largest classification—7A Classification—from the 7A/6A East Conference, as administered by the Arkansas Activities Association.
+For 2023-24, the Cabot Panthers compete in the state's largest classification—7A Classification—from the 7A/6A East Conference, as administered by the Arkansas Activities Association.
 The Panthers participate in football, volleyball, golf (boys/girls), bowling (boys/girls), cross country (boys/girls), basketball (boys/girls), competitive cheer, competitive dance, soccer (boys/girls), baseball, softball, wrestling, swimming & diving (boys/girls), tennis (boys/girls), track & field (boys/girls).